ultrabug/py3status/README.md

 ## Control
 Just like i3status, you can force an update by sending a SIGUSR1 signal to py3status.
+Note that this will also send a SIGUSR1 signal to i3status.

     killall -USR1 py3status